SeanConnolly82/projectMERN/README.md

 - Private

 - Enter current password, new password and confirm new password.
 The API validates for blanks, and a minimum of 6 characters in the password.
-- The front end will check that the new password and confirm new password are a match.
+- The front-end will check that the new password and confirm new password are a match.
 - Error responses are provided by all validations.
 - The API will also validate the hash value of the current password against the stored password for the user before it updates the saved password to the new password.